scandum/base252/README.md

 245 + char / 64
 128 + char % 64
 ```
-Subsequently each occurance of 245, 246, 247 and 248 in the data needs to
+Besides the 0 byte each occurance of 245, 246, 247 and 248 in the data needs to
-be escaped.
+be escaped using the formula above.

 Characters 128 through 191 cannot be as easily fully escaped since they are
 typically used for the second byte of each escaped code.
 However,